Application Closed for Summer 2023

 - Projects related to a competition.

 - Entrepreneurial projects that require prototypes.

-Please note the fund does NOT support course-related projects or projects related to funded research.
+Please note the fund does NOT support course-related or research projects.

 Eligibility for the Student Project Fund

 To be considered for funding from the Student Project Fund, the applicant must plan to be a full-time CWRU undergraduate student (taking at least 12 credit hours) or a full-time CWRU graduate student (taking at least 9 credit hours or one credit hour of thesis) in the fall.